Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse

-Following the method by \cite{Sen1997}, we make the bulk space complete and equip it with an almost \hk metric.
+Following the method by \mycite{Sen1997}, we make the bulk space complete and equip it with an almost \hk metric.
 To do this, we have to identify the asymptotic regions of the Atiyah-Hitchin manifolds with the neighbourhoods of the fixed points $q_j$ and the Taub-NUT spaces to a neighbourhood of the non-fixed points $p_i$.
 Topologically, these neighbourhoods already coincide.
-For example, on the tubular neighbourhood of $P$ near a fixed point singularity $q_j$, the Gibbons-Hawking ansatz yields a circle bundle over $\R \times S^2$ of degree $-4$.
-On this region the involution $\tilde \tau$ also coincides with the $\Z_2$-action on the the branched double cover of the Atiyah-Hitchin manifold.
-Hence topologically, the Atiyah-Hitchin manifold can be glued into the bulk space near each $q_j$. \\

 We only need to define a global metric.
-Instead of interpolating the metrics we will interpolate the K\"ahler forms.
+Instead of interpolating the metrics we will interpolate the K\"ahler forms while keeping them closed.
 In order to get the correct error estimates, we have to modify the diffeomorphism between the bulk space $P/\Z_2$ and the asymptotic regions of the Atiyah-Hitchin manifolds and Taub-NUT spaces using a suitable gauge transformation.
-We explain our choice of gauge transformation and we give the interpolated forms explicitly. \\
+We explain our choice of gauge transformation and we give the interpolated forms explicitly.